PAYGO: Budgeting

-History
+History in the United States

 Statutory PAYGO (1990–2002)

 In the initial PAYGO regimen, enacted in the Omnibus Budget Reconciliation Act of 1990 (OBRA '90), by statutory requirement, if legislation enacted during a session of Congress had the effect of increasing the projected debt for the following year, a "sequestration" would be triggered.
 A sequestration is an across the board spending reduction of non-exempt mandatory programs to offset this increase in the deficit, as calculated by the Office of Management and Budget.

 These rules were in effect from FY1991–FY2002.
 Enacted in 1990, it was extended in the Omnibus Budget Reconciliation Act of 1993 and the Balanced Budget Act of 1997.
 In FY 1991, the Federal deficit was 4.5% of GDP, and by FY 2000, the Federal surplus was 2.4%.
 Total Federal spending as a percentage of GDP decreased each year from FY1991 through FY 2000, falling from 22.3% to 18.4%.
 Deficits, though, returned by the last year PAYGO was in effect: There was a "return to deficits ($158 billion, 1.5% of GDP) in 2002".

 Beginning in 1998, in response to the first federal budget surplus since 1969, Congress started enacting, and the President signing, increases in discretionary spending above the statutory limit using creative means such as advance appropriations, delays in making obligations and payments, emergency designations, and specific directives.
 While staying within the technical definition of the law, this allowed spending that otherwise would not be allowed.
 The result was emergency spending of $34 billion in 1999 and $44 billion in 2000.

 PAYGO not in effect (2003–2006)

 The PAYGO statute expired at the end of 2002.
 After this, Congress enacted President George W. Bush's proposed 2003 tax cuts (enacted as the Jobs and Growth Tax Relief Reconciliation Act of 2003), and the Medicare Prescription Drug, Improvement, and Modernization Act.
 The White House acknowledged that the new Medicare prescription drug benefit plan would not meet the PAYGO requirements:

 After the expiration of PAYGO, budget deficits returned.
 The federal surplus shrank from $236.2 billion in 2000 to $128.2 billion in 2001, then a $157.8 billion deficit in 2002—the last year statutory PAYGO was in effect.

 The budget deficit increased to $377.6 billion in 2003 and $412.7 billion in 2004.
 The federal budget deficit excluding trust funds was $537.3 billion in FY2006.
 In the first 6 years of President Bush's term, with a Republican controlled Congress, the federal debt increased by $3 trillion.
 The public debt continued to grow after Democrats gained control of Congress on January 3, 2007.
-At the end of the Bush Administration, public debt had nearly doubled from when President Bush took office in January 2001, to January 2009.
+At the end of the Bush administration, public debt had nearly doubled from when President Bush took office in January 2001, to January 2009.